GoogleCloudPlatform/community/tutorials/kubernetes-auth-openid-rbac.md

 Copy everything after `users:` and append it to your existing user list in the `~/.kube/config`.
 Now you have 2 users: one from the new cluster configuration and one that you added.

 ### 3.3 Verify token
 Test the id-token using https://jwt.io/.
-Be sure that you have “email_verified”: true in the decoded message.
+Be sure that you have `"email_verified": true` in the decoded message.
 Test connection of the new user:

 ```
 $ kubectl --user=name@example.com get nodes
 Error from server (Forbidden): User "name@example.com" cannot list nodes at the cluster scope. (get nodes)
 ```

-It proves that id-token and api server arguments work and email is extracted from a request.
+It proves that `id-token` and api server arguments work and email is extracted from a request.

 ## Step 4: Grant permissions
 For now, we grant Admin rights to the user name@example.com.
 We created an authorization specification: